Evannessa/Wiki-Public/_notes/Campaign Data/clans/Ruto/MC.md

 # MC

+## Traits

-Traits: Loyal, kind, warm, honorable, guilt-ridden
+Loyal, kind, warm, honorable-to-a-fault, patient, courageous, guilt-ridden

+## Bio

-While originally named after their grandmother, MC was a name they chose for themselves.
+While originally named after their grandmother [[Grandma|Rosa]], "MC" was a nickname that sort of stuck.
 MC is the oldest of the grandchildren, conceived when their parents [[Nomalanga]] and [[Genki]] were still teenagers.

 They are statuesque, tall and lean with muscle, a birthmark along their neck, shoulders and back.